Aroueterra/Dawn-breaker/README.md

 <img align="left" width="100" height="100" src='./Images/iconfinder_android-brain_1291783.png'>

-3 kinds of enemy patrols.
-Stationary, Roaming, and Static patrol.
    1. Stationary: The enemy does not patrol, and merely defends a single position; on player contact, they will engage and pursue the player.
    2. Patrolling: The enemy follows a strict patrol pattern, usually between 3-4 points, they will engage and pursue the player.
    3. Wandering: These enemies have no strict patrol pattern and simply wander about randomly.
-   4. Static: These enemies do not move from their position no mat Players must avoid contact or eliminate enemies if the need arises.
+   4. Static: These enemies do not move from their position no matter the cause.
+To compensate, they have an unlimited range to their firearm and must be avoided via hiding and obstructing their line of sight.

+Players must avoid contact or eliminate enemies if the need arises.

 - Players have limited ammunition that they can take to the mission.
 Ammunition can be acquired throughout the game to replenish what they have.